elementary/docs/writing-apps/our-first-app/README.md

 </custom>
 ```

-You can specificy colors here in either Hexidecimal or RGB.
+You can specify colors here in either Hexadecimal or RGB.
 The background color will automatically be given a slight gradient in your app's banner.

 You can also specify a suggested price in whole USD.